gwu-libraries/orcid-integration/README.md

 1. Set up Python 3 virtual environment.
 2. To use python3-saml, it's necessary to install some dependencies.
 On Ubuntu, do the following:
-    - `apt-get install libxml2-dev libxmlsec1-dev libxmlsec1-openssl`
+    - `sudo apt-get install libxml2-dev libxmlsec1-dev libxmlsec1-openssl`
     - To get the latest version of LibXML2, I also had to the following:
     ```
     sudo apt-get install build-essential